persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

     :math:`D` is the critical domain, :math:`\alpha_i` is a tuning parameter and :math:`\sigma_i` is the standard deviation of the :math:`i`-th output variable.

-- **Target HSIC parameters page** (if Target HSIC is selected):

-  - **Statistic type**: Choose between V-statistic and U-statistic.
-  - **P-values computation**: Permutation p-values and/or asymptotic p-values.
-  - **Covariance models**: A table listing the covariance model for each variable.

-- **Conditional HSIC parameters page** (if Conditional HSIC is selected):

-  - **P-values computation**: Permutation p-values only (asymptotic p-values and U-statistic are not available for Conditional HSIC).
-  - **Covariance models**: A table listing the covariance model for each variable.

 .. _datasensitivityanalysisresult: